The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 We use B12 Lozenges or B12 Liquid when supplementing with vitamin B12.

-Genes are like loaded guns, the vast majority still need to be triggered by lifestyle or the environment before they become a problem.
+Genes are like a loaded gun, they still need to be triggered by lifestyle or the environment before they become a problem.
 Use genetic information mindfully.

 FUT2 and its association with low Bifidobacteria is one snapshot of that discussion.